dgok50/screensaver.digitalclock/README.md

-Digital clock screensaver
+!NOT Digital clock screensaver with a1pr
 =================

-Digital clock screensaver with a lot of options.
+#Digital clock screensaver with a lot of options.

 These are the options: